 WildTrack was founded in 2004 by Zoe Jewell and Sky Alibhai, a veterinarian and wildlife biologist who had been working for many years in Africa monitoring black and white rhino.
-While in Zimbabwe, in the early 1990’s, they collected and presented data to show that invasive monitoring techniques used for black rhino were negatively impacting on female fertility, and began to develop a footprint identification technique.
-Interest from researchers around the world who needed a cost-effective and non-invasive approach to wildlife monitoring sparked WildTrack.
+While in Zimbabwe, in the early 1990’s, they collected and presented data to show that invasive monitoring techniques used for black rhino were negatively impacting on female fertility.
+In their search for alternative approaches they worked with indigenous trackers to develop a footprint identification technique.
+Interest from researchers around the world who needed a cost-effective and non-invasive approach to wildlife monitoring sparked the formation of WildTrack.

-Zoe Jewell has a B.Sc. in Zoology/Physiology, an M.Sc in Medical Parasitology from the London School of Tropical Medicine and Hygiene (London University) and a veterinary medical degree from Cambridge University.
-She is a consultant for Animal Consultants International on matters relating to wild animal monitoring and welfare and a member of the Society for Conservation Biology.
-She has published on wild animal monitoring using non-invasive approaches and animal monitoring ethics.
-She is currently a Principal Research Associate at the JMP division of the SAS Institute, an adjunct professor at the Dept. of Mechanical and Aerospace Engineering at North Carolina State University, an adjunct associate professor at the Nicholas School of the Environment, Duke University, and an associate academic at the Centre for Compassionate Conservation at the University of Technology in Sydney, Australia.
+Zoe Jewell has an M.Sc in Medical Parasitology from the London School of Tropical Medicine and Hygiene (London University) and a degree in veterinary medicine from the University of Cambridge.
+She has published widely on wild animal monitoring using non-invasive approaches and animal monitoring ethics.
+She is currently a Principal Research Associate at the JMP division of the SAS Institute, an Adjunct Associate Professor at the Nicholas School of the Environment, Duke University, and an Associate Academic at the Centre for Compassionate Conservation at the University of Technology in Sydney, Australia.

 Director and co-Founder.
 Sky Alibhai, B.Sc.
-(Makerere, Uganda) D.Phil (Zoology, Univ. of Oxford)
+D.Phil (Zoology, University of Oxford, UK).

 Sky Alibhai has a B.Sc. in Zoology from Makerere University, Uganda, and a D.Phil in small mammal population dynamics from the University of Oxford.
 He is a fellow of the Zoological Society of London and a member of the Society of Conservation Biology.
 He has published widely on wild animal monitoring using non-invasive approaches.
-He is currently a Principal Research Associate at the JMP division of the SAS Institute, an adjunct professor at the Dept. of Mechanical and Aerospace Engineering at North Carolina State University, an adjunct associate professor at the Nicholas School of the Environment, Duke University, and an associate academic at the Centre for Compassionate Conservation at the University of Technology in Sydney, Australia.
+He is currently a Principal Research Associate at the JMP division of SAS, an Adjunct Associate Professor at the Nicholas School of the Environment, Duke University, and an Associate Academic at the Centre for Compassionate Conservation at the University of Technology in Sydney, Australia.

 WildTrack Board of Directors (alphabetical order)